splunk/public-o11y-docs/infrastructure/mpm-arm/use-MTS-data-routing-pipeline.rst

 To drop raw incoming MTS, perform the following steps:

 #.
 Create the aggregation rule for the aggregated MTS.
-To learn how, see :ref:`create-aggregation-rule`.
+To learn how, see :ref:`create-aggregation-rule-arm`.
 When you
    create the aggregation rule, you create a new metric name for the aggregated MTS.
 #.
 View or download the list of charts and detectors that use the raw MTS associated with the original metric name.
-   To learn how, see :ref:`view-metrics-usage-list`.
+   To learn how, see :ref:`view-metrics-usage-list-arm`.
 #.
 Update the charts and detectors that were using the raw incoming MTS to use the aggregated MTS:

    * Charts: